jshint/jshint.github.io/pages/docs.md

 #### exported

 A directive for telling JSHint about global variables that are defined in the current file but used elsewhere.
-Use it together with the `unused` option.
+Affects the `unused` option.

     /* exported EXPORTED_LIB */